daneyul/chuseok/src/pages/Hanbok/index.md

 ---

 <p>
-Hanbok (한복) are distinctly colorful, elegant, and expressive clothes that have been around for over 1,600 years.
-They have evolved a little over time and remain a symbol of the country’s traditional culture and lifestyle.
-Hanbok are important to Korea’s cultural identity.
-Its evolution, expression, variations, and details form the outfit representative of Korea.
+Hanbok (한복) are distinctively colorful, elegant, and expressive clothes that have graced Korean culture for over 1,600 years.
+While they have evolved somewhat over time, they remain a cherished symbol of the country's traditional culture and lifestyle.
+The evolution, expression, variations, and details of the hanbok make it a fitting representation of Korea's cultural identity.
 </p>

 <h2 class="blog-header--2 mt-5">Historically</h2>
 <p>
-Hanbok, or Joseonot (조선옷) in North Korea, were worn daily up until the 21st century.
-They literally mean ‘Korean clothing’, but now refer to the particular style worn in the Joseon era (14th-19th century).
-This is because the hanbok evolved the most during this time, into what we see now.
-The materials and colors reflected social status - brighter colors and more expensive materials were reserved for royalty and the elite, while paler colors and cheaper materials were for the common class.
+Hanbok, or Joseonot (조선옷) as it's called in North Korea, was daily wear up until the 21st century.
+The term 'hanbok' translates to ‘Korean clothing’, but today it primarily refers to the style worn during the Joseon era (14th-19th century).
+The hanbok underwent significant evolution during this era, shaping it into what we recognize today.
+The materials and colors used for hanbok were reflective of social status - brighter colors and more expensive materials signified royalty and the elite, while commoners wore more muted colors and less expensive materials.
 </p>

+<h2 class="blog-header--2 mt-5">Present Day</h2>
 <p class="blog-p">
-Today, hanbok are not usually worn outside of special occasions, like weddings or Chuseok.
-Still, many people feel like hanbok are too traditional and cumbersome to be worn during modern events.
-Because of this, most people will rent hanbok when they need to, but it’s becoming less often that happens.
-There are many efforts to encourage wearing hanbok.
+Today, hanbok are typically reserved for special occasions, such as weddings or the harvest festival, Chuseok.
+Despite this, many people feel that hanbok are too traditional and impractical to be worn during contemporary events.
+Consequently, most people opt to rent a hanbok as the need arises, though these instances are becoming increasingly rare.
+Despite this trend, there are numerous efforts to promote and revitalize hanbok-wearing traditions.
 </p>

 ![Hanbok-2](hanbok-2.jpg)
 <p class="blog-cap">Pauline Mae De Leon - Unsplash</p>
 <h2 class="blog-header--2">Fun fact</h2>
 <p>
-In modern times, a Hanbok can be considered a type of bim (빔).
-Bim refers to clothing that is worn on special occasions in Korea.
-There are two types that are typically referred to - Seolbim(설빔) and Chuseokbim (추석빔).
-They each mean clothes that are worn for Seollal and Chuseok respectively.
-In each case, a Hanbok is the occasional attire.
+In modern times, a Hanbok can be categorized as a type of bim (빔), which refers to clothing worn on special occasions in Korea.
+Two common types are Seolbim(설빔) and Chuseokbim (추석빔), denoting clothes worn for Seollal (Lunar New Year) and Chuseok respectively.
+In both instances, a Hanbok serves as the traditional attire.
 </p>
 <p class="blog-p">
-The contemporary take on hanbok can be seen in fashion shows, especially on Hanbok Day (October 21).
-Designers take the traditional attire and make stylish variations that fit a modern look.
+Modern interpretations of hanbok often grace the runway, particularly on Hanbok Day (October 21).
+Fashion designers skillfully reimagine this traditional attire into stylish adaptations that merge the old with the new.
 </p>

 <div class="blog-link__box">